Nilesh5995/ngx-filter-search-build/README.md

 ##  How to use the ngx-filter-search package
 - #### Install the package
 ` npm install ngx-filter-search`
 -  #### Use package in your project
 -  ##### After installing the library you need to import the library in your project.

- 1. Add the import statement in the module file
+ 1. Import Package in the module file

 `  import { NgxFilterSearchModule } from 'ngx-filter-search'; `

  2.  add the package in the import section.

  `imports: [ NgxFilterSearchModule ] `

-- #####  Add the configuration file
+- #####  Create the configuration for the filter and search

-  Create the configuration file , in configuration file create the json object.
-The example config file shown below you can add filter you want by adding the values in the config
+  Create the configuration file or configuration variable , in configuration file create the json object.
+  The example configuration file shown below, you can add filter you want by adding the values in the config.

 ```
 export const filterConfig = {